-Hydrogeologic investigations are typically performed to determine groundwater quality and groundwater flow characteristics.
-They are required by state and local regulatory authorities in order to protect groundwater supplies.
+Hydrogeologic investigations are typically performed to determine groundwater quality and flow characteristics.
+They are required by state and local regulatory authorities to protect groundwater supplies.

 Impact Studies.
 A developer or industry may be asked to conduct a hydrogeologic investigation prior to site development to determine the potential impacts the proposed site use may have on groundwater quality and quantity.
-For example, a multi-unit residential development to be serviced by an on-site septic leachfield and private wells would raise concerns over nitrate loading and drinking water quality.
-Exeter Environmental has extensive experience in these potential impact studies including nitrate loading studies using both analytic and numerical modeling techniques.
+For example, a multi-unit residential development to be serviced by an on-site septic leach field and private wells would raise concerns over nitrate loading and drinking water quality.
+Exeter Environmental has extensive experience with these potential impact studies (including nitrate-loading studies) using both analytic and numerical modeling techniques.

-Mr. Steven Shope, President of Exeter Environmental Associates, Inc., is a Maine Certified Geologist.
-A Certified Geologist is required for projects in Maine involving landfill sitings and closures, groundwater contamination projects, DEP oversight projects, and the gravel mining permit process.
+Mr. Steven Shope, President of Exeter Environmental Associates, LLC, is a Maine Certified Geologist and a New Hampshire Professional Geologist.
+These certifications are required for projects involving landfill closures, groundwater contamination, and gravel pit permitting.